sisk-http/website/static/contents/spec/Sisk.Core.Routing.Router.md

         </a>
     </td>
     <td>
-        Scans for all types that implements <typeparamref name="T" /> and associates an instance of each type to the router.
-Note that, <typeparamref name="T" /> must be an <a href="/read?q=/contents/spec/Sisk.Core.Routing.RouterModule.md">RouterModule</a> type and an accessible constructor for each type must be present.
+        Scans for all types that implements <typeparamref name="TModule" /> and associates an instance of each type to the router.
+Note that, <typeparamref name="TModule" /> must be an <a href="/read?q=/contents/spec/Sisk.Core.Routing.RouterModule.md">RouterModule</a> type and an accessible constructor for each type must be present.
     <td>
 </tr>
 <tr>